visforvali/eng201-oer/_pages/assignments.md

 - Concisely explain the motivating experiences and factors that caused you to enter your specific academic and professional field (*~1 paragraph*)
 - Concisely summarize what you've noticed about contemporary discourses in your field, according to your preliminary research (*~1 paragraph*)
-- Develop research questions and hypotheses based on a specific problem that keeps coming up in the discourse, explain your interest, and articulate the value of this research (*~1 paragraph*)
+- Develop research questions and hypotheses based on a specific problem that affects members of your discipline (e.g., experts, professionals, workers) that keeps coming up in the discourse, explain your interest, and articulate the value of this research.
+Your questions/hypotheses should consider how this problem manifests in the field, how it affects members of the discipline, and what its overarching ramifications are for your field in general. (*~1 paragraph*)

 > ##### Tip!
 > The research hypothesis is a non-obvious, unprovable conclusion you're drawing about an ongoing problem or tension that frequently appears in contemporary conversations in your field.